salesp07/Pokedex-ReactApp/README.md

 7. Run `nodemon` on your cmd.
 Your backend server will be running on port 8081.

-8. Navigate into the `./react-app` directory and run the command `npm install` on your cmd
+8. Open another cmd, navigate into the `./react-app` directory and run the command `npm install`

 9. Run the command `npm start` on your cmd.